nodeca/nodeca/README.md

 > - **http://dev.nodeca.com** - zero install, filled with lorem ipsum.

 Nodeca itself is not expected for wide use.
-It's intended to replace [RC Design](http://forum.rcdesign.ru) and make programmer's life more confortable.
-But during development we create a lot of useful packages for node.js.
+It's intended to replace [RC Design](http://forum.rcdesign.ru) software and make programmer's life more confortable.

+But during development we create a lot of useful and popular packages for node.js.
 See organizations in profile of
-[Vitaly Puzrin](https://github.com/puzrin/)/.
+[Vitaly Puzrin](https://github.com/puzrin/).
 Everything we do is published on github.
 Enjoy!

 Requirements